 Current legislation for chemicals, foodstuffs, the environment, and medicines also applies to nanomaterials.
-Work is underway to determine any legal changes that are needed to take account of nanomaterials.

 Regulatory tools, which may contribute to the safe handling of nanomaterials include: